Sid Smith front page

 And swiftly hid behind the door.

-But soon they grew too old to fight
+But then they grew too old to fight

 “We must endure.
 Just one last push,”